oroinc/orocommerce/src/Oro/Bundle/PricingBundle/Resources/doc/api/price_list.md

 ### update

+Update details of the price list identified by ID.
+**Notes:**
-Update one PriceList entity.
-The fields `createdAt`, `updatedAt`, `containSchedule` are not configurable in API and are set automatically.
-The fields `priceRules`, `schedules` are not allowed to be updated, to modify them you should delete wrong price list and create a new one.
+* The values for the fields `updatedAt`, `containSchedule` cannot are set via the API as their values are generated automatically.
+* The fields `createdAt`, `priceRules`, `schedules` are not allowed to be updated.
+To modify the relationship with price rules and/or price list schedules, delete the incorrect price list and create a new one including the correct price rules and price schedule.

 {@inheritdoc}